YueyueZhu/SegRWKV/README.md

 Data is from [http://medicaldecathlon.com/](http://medicaldecathlon.com/)

-The Task01-Task10 structure is similar to AMOS2022.
+The Task01-Task10 structure is similar to AMOS 2022.

-For the needs of the experiment, we need to organize Task01_SrainTumour into the following data structure.
+For the needs of the experiment, we need to organize Task01_BrainTumour into the following data structure.

 ```text
 data/